happy-nut/happy-nut/README.md

 ### Hi 👋

+I'm a software developer.
+I'm from Korea, living in Seoul and currently working at Skelter Labs.

+## ✍ Blog & Writing

+Apart from coding, I also maintain a blog - you can find my articles on my website at [happy-nut.github.io](https://happy-nut.github.io/).

 <!--
 **happy-nut/happy-nut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.